ephes/django_async/article.md

 # Django 3.1 Async

 Async support for Django is on it's way for quite some time now.
 Since [version 3.0](https://docs.djangoproject.com/en/3.0/releases/3.0/#asgi-support) there's support for [ASGI](https://asgi.readthedocs.io/en/latest/) included.
-There was not much improvements from using asgi for the end user though.
+There was not much improvements from using ASGI for the end user though.
 The only thing you could do was to have the handler handle multiple file uploads in an async matter, since file uploads don't reach the view layer which is not async in Django 3.0.

 In Django 3.1 it will be possible have async middlewares, async tests and real async views.
 That opens up a lot of interesting opportunities.